 Hemingway Faculty Vitality Grants are provided for projects that support individual faculty research, presentation of papers or serving in an official capacity at a professional organization meeting, attendance at a meeting or short workshop, development of a new course, or acquisition of new skills or expertise.

-- Instructional Improvement Grants (Fall and Second Spring Semester Deadline)
+- Instructional Improvement - George and Beth Lowe Innovative Teaching Grants (Fall and Spring Semester Deadline)

 This category encompasses faculty activities that promote original scholarship, research, and artistic expression, including the acquisition, application, and dissemination of knowledge, and the facilitation and exhibition of artistic expression.
 Note: Starting in January, 2017, travel requests will be accepted on a rolling basis.
 Please see above.

-- Hemingway New Faculty Grants (Second Spring Semester Deadline)
+- Hemingway New Faculty Grants (Spring Semester Deadline)

 New Faculty Grants are provided to tenure track faculty within their first two years on tenure track at WSU.

-- Hemingway Adjunct Faculty Grants (Second Semester Deadline)
+- Hemingway Adjunct Faculty Grants (Spring Semester Deadline)

 Hemingway Collaborative Projects involve two or more WSU faculty; priority will be given to proposals that focus on two or more separate disciplines.